-- instil the ability to think and act strategically about international trade and development issues
+- the ability to think and act strategically about international trade and development issues

-IMPORTANT NOTE FOR STUDENTS: The MITD program is a 36 unit program taught over 1 or 1.5 years (see Program Structure for more information).
-The price quoted on this site is for the standard 24 units per annum program load.
+Important note for students: The MITD degree is a 36 unit program taught over 1 or 1.5 years (see 'Degree Structure' section below for more information).
+The price quoted on this site is for the standard 24 units per year program load.